Jump to:

 Physical examination

-Neurologic exam to assess cognition, mental status, strength, sensation, reflexes, and coordination is crucial.
-Manual muscle testing can determine localized or generalized weakness.
+A comprehensive physical exam should focus on concerns raised during history-taking.
+Special attention should be given to the genitourinary, rectal, and neuromuscular systems.
+Painful areas, including genitalia, should be examined for radiation-related lesions.
+A digital rectal exam may assess rectal tone in cases of bowel incontinence.
+Neuromuscular evaluation should assess cognition, mental status, strength, sensation, reflexes, and coordination.
+Manual muscle testing may reveal distal weakness consistent with chemotherapy induced neuropathy or proximal weakness consistent with deconditioning.
 Sensory exam including light touch, vibration, proprioception, pain, and temperature can reveal signs of peripheral neuropathy or central nervous system pathology.
 Functional assessment of general and focused range of motion, balance, transfer ability, and gait assessment should also be performed.

 Clinical functional assessment: mobility, self-care cognition/behavior/affective state

 Clinicians should ascertain functional status before, during, and after treatment.
-Impairments in strength, mobility, and self-care should be documented to determine to determine appropriate rehabilitative therapies.
+Impairments in strength, mobility, and self-care should be documented to determine appropriate rehabilitative therapies.
 Functional tests that can be performed in the office setting include timed up and go, functional reach test, Tinetti balance and gait evaluation, and the Short Performance Physical Battery.
 Special considerations should be taken for individual living situations, home environment, support systems, and availability of caregivers.

 Laboratory studies

-PSA is a protein only made by the prostate making it the most valuable and commonly used test for the detection of prostate cancer.
+PSA is a protein made by the prostate making it the most valuable and commonly used test for the detection of prostate cancer.
 There has been much debate over the use of PSA as a screening tool for prostate cancer.

-The American Cancer Society guidelines currently states that men with at least a 10-year life expectancy should be offered the opportunity to make an informed decision with a health care provider about screening for prostate cancer.11 Screening should include PSA with or without concomitant digital rectal exam after a thorough discussion of risks, alternatives, and benefits.
+The American Cancer Society guidelines currently state that men with at least a 10-year life expectancy should be offered the opportunity to make an informed decision with a health care provider about screening for prostate cancer.10 Screening should include PSA with or without concomitant digital rectal exam after a thorough discussion of risks, alternatives, and benefits.
 Men with an average risk should have this discussion at 50 years of age.
 However, men who are at higher risk such as African Americans with a family history of prostate cancers before the age of 65 should be counseled starting at age 45 years.
-The US Preventative Task Force currently recommends against PSA screening in men 70 years and older.
-6 In men with equivocal PSA results, clinicians can obtain a PSA density and free PSA level to better estimate the likelihood of prostate cancer.
+The US Preventative Task Force currently recommends against PSA screening in men 70 years and older.5 In men with equivocal PSA results, clinicians can obtain a PSA density and free PSA level to better estimate the likelihood of prostate cancer.
 Patients undergoing radiation therapy or receiving systemic therapies should have complete blood counts and comprehensive metabolic panels taken at regular intervals to assess for cytopenias and/or metabolic derangements.

 Imaging